gravplats/crowbar/README.md

 Changelog
 ---------

+v0.9.3

+* Added the option of specifying a default `BrowserContext` (when creating the `MvcApplication`) that will be applied to every request.

 v0.9.2

 * Added `BrowserResponse.RawHttpRequest` which returns a raw string representation of the HTTP request (similar to Fiddler).
 If the server throws an exception the raw HTTP request will be included in the exception message for easier troubleshooting.